gadeleon/road_precision/README.md

 ### [P] Tooltip
 - All precise tooltips are prefixed with `[P]` to distinguish them from vanilla tooltips
-- Precise tooltips appear by themselves by hiding the vanilla tooltip system.
+- [P] Angle tooltips appear below the vanilla toolip; the [P] Length tooltips, to the side.

 ## Settings